 The school invites every year a number of guest speakers for a variety of sectors.
 In the past we had guests from the East Lancashire Chamber of Commerce, Universal Laboratory (UPL) and Nippon UK to name a few.

-The School of Language, Literature and International Studies has British Council accreditation.
+The School of Language and Global Studies has British Council accreditation.